andrew890/easysmf-samples/easysmf-rti/README.md

 and rti-http-json projects.

-It uses the Jetty Maven plugin to start a simple web app to receive binary SMF data or JSON data from the http projects.
+It uses the Jetty Maven plugin to start a simple web app to receive binary SMF data or JSON data from the rti-http projects.
 It receives the POST requests and prints information to the console.

 The project isn't intended to be a "how-to" for creating a web application.
 It is